aquanauts/python_interview/README.md

 # Aquatic's Python Programming Interview

-If you have an on-site python interview at Aquatic, you'll use this prepared workspace to solve the programming problem described below.
+If you have a software engineering interview at Aquatic, we'll ask you to use this prepared workspace to solve the problem described below.
 We're sharing it with everyone to ensure a level playing field when it comes to knowledge about technical interviews in the finance industry.

-During your interview, you'll work along side another Aquatic software engineer to write the code and come up with a complete working solution in 2 hours.
-You'll be able to look things up on the Internet, just as you would on any regular working day.
-You'll use a Linux workstation (like the ones we use) to write the code with an editor of your choice.
-Along the way, the requirements may change, so be prepared to make adjustments accordingly.
-We'll try to make this experience as realistic as possible, so you can get a sense of what working at Aquatic is really like.

-Here are some of the criteria by which you'll be evaluated:
+This exercise has two parts.
+First, we'll ask you to solve it at home on either a Mac or Linux computer.
+If you don't have access to a computer like that, contact us, and we'll arrange to provide you with a development environment.
+We expect that solving this will take you an hour or two.
+When you're finished, generate a patch file and send it to us (instructions below).
+Here are some of the things we'll be looking for in your solution:

-  * Can you create an effective solution in the time given?
-Does it actually run?
+  * Can you create an effective solution in a reasonable amount of time?
+Does it actually work?
-  * Can you adapt your solution to new requirements?
-  * Can you explain what you're doing and why?
+  * Did you add any unnecessary complexity?
+  * Is it well tested?
-  * Can you maintain good project hygiene, treating this like "real world" software.
+  * Can you maintain good project hygiene, treating this like "real world" software?

-If you prefer, you can solve this problem on your own time, using your own computer (Linux recommended).
-Then, once you arrive at Aquatic for your interview, you'll spend some time working with another engineer to adapt your solution to new requirements.
-See the section below for instructions.
+For the second part, we'll pair you up with another Aquatic engineer to review your solution and add some new functionality to it.

 ## The Problem